ryuudotgg/monorepo/CONTRIBUTING.md

-# Contributing to Purr App
+# Contributing to Create Ryuu App

-Thanks for your interest in contributing to Purr App!
+Thanks for your interest in contributing to Create Ryuu App!
 We're excited to have you join us.
 This document outlines the process and guidelines for contributing.

 ## Getting Started